< Home

 Tshan Kamara was seven years old when she, along with four other children from two families, were on holiday at the Honicombe Manor Holiday Park, St Anns Chapel, Callington, Cornwall.

 On Thursday, 20 May 1999, the five children, including Tshan, were taken to use the indoor swimming pool by 19-year-old Vanessa Gregson (Birmingham Post, 2000).
-Tshan's father Darren Kamara, and his companion Marcie Jackson had returned home to Liverpool the previous day, and Vanessa was left in charge of the five children.
-Mr Kamara and Ms Jackson were expected back at the holiday village the following day (Friday 21st May) (Birmingham Post, 2000).
+Tshan's father, Darren Kamara, and his companion, Marcie Jackson, had returned home to Liverpool the previous day, and Vanessa was left in charge of the five children.
+Mr Kamara and Ms Jackson were expected back at the holiday village the following day (Friday, 21 May) (Birmingham Post, 2000).
 Vanessa was a family friend of Tshan’s family and had been working recently as a nursery assistant.

 Vanessa and Tshan were both taken by Cornwall Air Ambulance to Derriford Hospital.
-Vanessa was pronounced dead shortly after her arrival at the hospital.
-Tshan however continued to be in a critical condition for some time.
+Vanessa was pronounced dead shortly after she arrived at the hospital.
+Tshan, however, continued to be in a critical condition for some time.
 Mr Kamara was contacted during the night by Merseyside Police and immediately drove to Derriford Hospital to be at Tshan’s bedside (BBC News, 1999; Allen, 1999).

-Tshan had suffered extensive brain damage, and her parents, Darren Kamara and Sharon Wong, agreed to her life support system being switched off on Saturday evening, two days after she was admitted to hospital (Birmingham Post, 2000; Lee, 2000; Mirror, 2000).
+Tshan had suffered extensive brain damage, and her parents, Darren Kamara and Sharon Wong agreed to her life support system being switched off on Saturday evening, two days after she was admitted to the hospital (Birmingham Post, 2000; Lee, 2000; Mirror, 2000).

-Coroner Dr Bruce heard a joint inquest into the death of Vanessa Gregson and Tshan Kamara at Bodmin Coroner's Court on the 7th of January 2000.
+Coroner Dr Bruce heard a joint inquest into the death of Vanessa Gregson and Tshan Kamara at Bodmin Coroner's Court on 7 January 2000.

 Home Office pathologist Dr Guyan Fernando said (Birmingham Post, 2000):